 Sir, I have demonstrated so many issues that show North Somerset Council has mismanaged the process and demonstrably failed in its duty to residents regarding the clarity of costs, the harm to businesses and the environment, and so has not presented a compelling case for compulsory purchase.
-I respectfully ask you to reject this application.
+I respectfully implore you to reject their abjectly poor application.